France: Cuisine

 French cuisine is also regarded as a key element of the quality of life and the attractiveness of France.
-A French publication, the Michelin guide, awards Michelin stars for excellence to a select few establishments.
+A French publication, the Michelin Guide, awards Michelin stars for excellence to a select few establishments.
 The acquisition or loss of a star can have dramatic effects on the success of a restaurant.
 By 2006, the Michelin Guide had awarded 620 stars to French restaurants.

 In addition to its wine tradition, France is also a major producer of beer and rum.
-The three main French brewing regions are Alsace (60% of national production), Nord-Pas-de-Calais and Lorraine.
-French rum is made in distilleries located on islands in the Atlantic and Indian oceans.
+The three main French brewing regions are Alsace (60% of national production), Nord-Pas-de-Calais, and Lorraine.
+French rum is made in distilleries on islands in the Atlantic and Indian oceans.

 Sports

-France hosts "the world's biggest annual sporting event", the Tour de France.
-Other popular sports played in France include: football, judo, tennis, rugby union and pétanque.
-France has hosted events such as the 1938 and 1998 FIFA World Cups, the 2007 Rugby World Cup, and will host the 2023 Rugby World Cup.
+France hosts "the world's biggest annual sporting event", the annual cycling race Tour de France.
+Other popular sports played in France include football, judo, tennis, rugby union and pétanque.
+France has hosted events such as the 1938 and 1998 FIFA World Cups, the 2007 Rugby World Cup, and the 2023 Rugby World Cup.
 The country also hosted the 1960 European Nations' Cup, UEFA Euro 1984, UEFA Euro 2016 and 2019 FIFA Women's World Cup.
 The Stade de France in Saint-Denis is France's largest stadium and was the venue for the 1998 FIFA World Cup and 2007 Rugby World Cup finals.
 Since 1923, France is famous for its 24 Hours of Le Mans sports car endurance race.
 Several major tennis tournaments take place in France, including the Paris Masters and the French Open, one of the four Grand Slam tournaments.
 French martial arts include Savate and Fencing.

 France has a close association with the Modern Olympic Games; it was a French aristocrat, Baron Pierre de Coubertin, who suggested the Games' revival, at the end of the 19th century.
-After Athens was awarded the first Games, in reference to the Olympics' Greek origins, Paris hosted the second Games in 1900.
-Paris was the first home of the International Olympic Committee, before it moved to Lausanne.
-Since 1900, France has hosted the Olympics on 4 further occasions: the 1924 Summer Olympics, again in Paris and three Winter Games (1924 in Chamonix, 1968 in Grenoble and 1992 in Albertville).
-Similar to the Olympics, France introduced Olympics for the deaf people (Deaflympics) in 1924 with the idea of a French deaf car mechanic, Eugène Rubens-Alcais who paved the way to organise the inaugural edition of the Summer Deaflympics in Paris.
+Paris hosted the second Games in 1900, and has hosted the Olympics on five further occasions: the 1924 Summer Olympics, the 2024 Summer Olympics both in Paris and three Winter Games (1924 in Chamonix, 1968 in Grenoble and 1992 in Albertville).
+France introduced Olympics for deaf people (Deaflympics) in 1924.